 Rule 4.
 Access to Key Service Providers.

 4.1 Purpose.
-This Rule 4 provides, in addition to the access to key service providers and (for housed employees) access to visitors and to offsite services required by statute (C.R.S. § 8-13.5-202, copied below in Appendix A, and incorporated into this Rule 4 by reference), “additional times during which an employer may not interfere with an agricultural worker’s reasonable access to key service providers, including periods during which the agricultural worker is performing compensable work, especially during periods when the agricultural worker is required to work in excess of forty hours per week and may have difficulty accessing such services outside of work hours” (C.R.S. § 8-13.5-202(1)(c)), including difficulty planning appointments with, communicating with, following up with, and reviewing information from key service providers.
+[Deleted: ][I]n addition to [Deleted: ] access to key service providers [at any location other than the employer’s property;][Deleted: ] for housed employees[,][Deleted: ] access to visitors and to offsite services required by statute[,][Deleted: ] C.R.S. § 8-13.5-202, [Deleted: ][this Rule 4 provides] “additional times during which an employer may not interfere with an agricultural worker’s reasonable access to key service providers, including periods during which the agricultural worker is performing compensable work, especially during periods when the agricultural worker is required to work in excess of forty hours per week and may have difficulty accessing such services outside of work hours” (C.R.S. § 8-13.5-202(1)(c)), including difficulty planning appointments with, communicating with, following up with, and reviewing information from key service providers.

 4.2 Communication access to off-site providers.

-4.2.1
+4.2.1 [An employer shall not interfere with an agricultural worker’s reasonable access to key service providers at any location other than the employer’s property during any time in which the agricultural worker is not performing compensable work or during paid or unpaid rest and meal breaks.
+An employer shall not interfere with an agricultural worker’s reasonable access to key service providers through remote channels, including telehealth appointments, on the employer’s property.

+4.2.2 Communication with off-site providers shall be permitted during all rest and meal periods, required breaks under these Rules and any other statute or rule, and any other time when the worker is not performing compensable work.

-Employees shall be provided and permitted to use during breaks a location with phone service and internet access that allows as much privacy and quiet as possible.
+4.2.3 ]Employees shall be provided and permitted to use [Deleted: ] a location with phone service and internet access that allows as much privacy and quiet as possible.

 (A) If an employee living in employer-provided housing lacks a device for phone or internet access, then the employer shall provide a device when the employee needs to use one.